-- (1) Employee Annual Report.
+(1) Employee Annual Report.
 Every year, each employee shall submit to the department chair or unit head (hereafter, "evaluator") a report of the employee's performance in each area of assignment.
 This report shall be due to the evaluator no sooner than fourteen (14) days after the end of the evaluation period and no sooner than fourteen (14) days after receipt by the employee of all University provided materials required to produce the report, including student evaluations and department or unit and college averages for these evaluations.
-The employee annual report may include any interpretive comments and supporting data that the employee deems appropriate for evaluating the employee's performance. - (2) The evaluator shall also consider, where appropriate and available, information from the following sources: immediate supervisor, peers, students, employee, other university officials who have responsibility for supervision of the employee, and individuals to whom the employee may be responsible in the course of a service assignment, including public school officials when the employee has a service assignment to the public schools.
-Copies of materials to be used in the evaluation process submitted by persons other than the employee shall be provided to the employee, who may attach a written response. - (3) All assigned activities for which an employee receives compensation from the university, including summer assignments, shall be reported upon and evaluated.
-An employee may report activities related to the areas of assignment that are performed during times when the employee is not compensated by the university; if reported upon, these activities shall be evaluated. - (4) Observation/Visitation.
+The employee annual report may include any interpretive comments and supporting data that the employee deems appropriate for evaluating the employee's performance.
+(2) The evaluator shall also consider, where appropriate and available, information from the following sources: immediate supervisor, peers, students, employee, other university officials who have responsibility for supervision of the employee, and individuals to whom the employee may be responsible in the course of a service assignment, including public school officials when the employee has a service assignment to the public schools.
+Copies of materials to be used in the evaluation process submitted by persons other than the employee shall be provided to the employee, who may attach a written response.

+(3) All assigned activities for which an employee receives compensation from the university, including summer assignments, shall be reported upon and evaluated.
+An employee may report activities related to the areas of assignment that are performed during times when the employee is not compensated by the university; if reported upon, these activities shall be evaluated.

+(4) Observation/Visitation.
 The evaluator or the evaluator's representative may conduct classroom observation/visitation in connection with the employee's evaluation.
-If such classroom observations/visitations are conducted, no fewer than two (2) observations/visitations shall be completed during the evaluation period. - a.
+If such classroom observations/visitations are conducted, no fewer than two (2) observations/visitations shall be completed during the evaluation period.

+a.
 Absent immediate concerns described below, the evaluator shall notify the employee at least two (2) weeks in advance of the date and time of any direct classroom observation or visitation.
-If the employee determines this date is not appropriate because of the nature of the scheduled class activities, the employee may suggest a more appropriate date.
+If the employee determines this date is not appropriate because of the nature of the scheduled class activities, the employee may suggest a more appropriate date. b.
+If the evaluator has received a complaint or other information that gives rise to immediate concerns about the conduct of the class, the evaluator or the evaluator's representative may observe or visit the class at any time without notice to the employee.